wonderfulwishes/mytools/opt/network/nmap/nmap.md

 ## Common Usage of nmap commands I used

-Target Specificiation
+Target Specificiation (Scan a single IP, Scan a range, Scan targets from a file)
 ```
-Scan a single IP: nmap 192.168.1.1
+nmap 192.168.1.1
-Scan a range: nmap 192.168.1.1-254
+nmap 192.168.1.1-254
-Scan targets from a file: nmap -iL targets.txt
+nmap -iL targets.txt
 ```